ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ Sets the correct ActivePool address in CdpManager ✓ Sets the correct DefaultPool address in CdpManager ✓ Sets the correct StabilityPool address in CdpManager ✓ Sets the correct LQTYStaking address in CdpManager ✓ Sets the correct StabilityPool address in ActivePool ✓ Sets the correct DefaultPool address in ActivePool (133ms) ✓ Sets the correct BorrowerOperations address in ActivePool
+    ✓ Sets the correct ActivePool address in CdpManager ✓ Sets the correct DefaultPool address in CdpManager ✓ Sets the correct StabilityPool address in CdpManager ✓ Sets the correct FeeRecipient address in CdpManager ✓ Sets the correct StabilityPool address in ActivePool ✓ Sets the correct DefaultPool address in ActivePool (133ms) ✓ Sets the correct BorrowerOperations address in ActivePool